-Among the workers for decontamination works, those who were radiation workers specified in Article 4, Paragraph 1 of the Ionizing Radiation Ordinance or those who engaged in works under a designated dose rate, the exposure doses received during the period of engaging in radiation work or the period of engaging in works under a designated dose rate should be added onto those received during engaging in decontamination works and the results should be recorded and kept accordingly.
+Among the workers for decontamination work, those who were radiation workers specified in Article 4, Paragraph 1 of the Ionizing Radiation Ordinance or those who engaged in work under a designated dose rate, the exposure doses received during the period of engaging in radiation work or the period of engaging in work under a designated dose rate should be added to those received while engaging in decontamination work and the results should be recorded and kept accordingly.

-- (a) For male workers and female workers who will not become pregnant, the effective dose should be summed up for every three months, for every one year and for every five years.
-(For those whose effective dose has never exceeded 20mSv/y for five years, the effective dose to be summed up for every three months and for every one year.) - (b) For female workers who may become pregnant, the effective dose should be summed up for every month, for every three months and for one year.
-(For those who expect not to receive effective dose higher than 1.7mSv/month, the effective dose should be summed up for every three months and for one year.) - (c) For pregnant female workers, the effective dose of internal exposure and equivalent dose received on their abdominal surface should be summed up for one month and during pregnancy. - (2) Employers of decontamination works, etc. should notify the workers for decontamination works of the record of the exposure dose defined (1) above without delay. - (3) When any employer of decontamination works, etc. intends to discontinue its operation, the employer shall transfer the records referred to in (1) above to the organization designated by the Minister of Health, Labour and Welfare (Radiation Effects Association, a public interest incorporated foundation). - (4) Employers of decontamination works, etc. should issue copies of the records defined in (1) above to the worker who is going to leave the job or to all of the workers if they terminate their business. - (5) When employers of decontamination works, etc. employ fixed-term contract workers or temporary workers, they should take note of the following matters in order to control their exposure doses appropriately. - (a) When employing fixed-term contract workers or temporary workers for a pre-defined period of less than three months, the exposure dose should be determined and recorded every month. - (b) At the end of the contract period, the employer should sum up the effective dose which the contractor received during the contract period and determine the exposure dose from the results, record them and issue a copy of the records to that person.
+- (a) For male workers and non-expectant female workers, the effective dose should be summed up for every three months, for every one year, and for every five years.
+(For those whose effective dose has never exceeded 20 mSv/y for five years, the effective dose to be summed up for every three months and for every one year.) - (b) For female workers who may become pregnant, the effective dose should be summed up for every month, for every three months, and for one year.
+(For those who expect not to receive effective dose higher than 1.7 mSv/month, the effective dose should be summed up for every three months and for one year.) - (c) For pregnant female workers, the effective dose of internal exposure and equivalent dose received on their abdominal surface should be summed up for one month and during pregnancy. - (2) Employers of decontamination work, etc. should notify workers for decontamination work of the record of the exposure dose defined (1) above without delay. - (3) When any employer of decontamination work, etc. intends to discontinue its operation, the employer shall transfer the records referred to in (1) above to the organization designated by the Minister of Health, Labour and Welfare (Radiation Effects Association, a public interest incorporated foundation). - (4) Employers of decontamination work, etc. should issue copies of the records defined in(1) above to the worker who is going to leave the job or to all of the workers if they terminate their business. - (5) When employers of decontamination work, etc. employ fixed-term contract workers or temporary workers, they should take note of the following matters in order to control their exposure doses appropriately. - (a) When employing fixed-term contract workers or temporary workers for a predefined period of less than three months, the exposure dose should be determined and recorded every month. - (b) At the end of the contract period, the employer should sum up the effective dose that the contractor received during the contract period and determine the exposure dose from the results, record them, and issue a copy of the records to that person.